≡ Menu

 (click image to expand)

-* Market share data excludes Maserati and is based on sales in Turkey, Morocco, Israel Zone, Gulf, and Overseas France excluding Egypt and Other.
+* Market share data excludes Maserati and is based on sales in six countries in the MEA region: Turkey, Morocco, Israel zone, Gulf, Overseas France and Egypt.

 * Stellantis was only formed at the beginning of 2021.
 Data before 2021 is combined from Fiat Chrysler Automobiles and Peugeot S.A.